ThomasMertes/seed7/src/read_me.txt

   CC_OPT_NO_WARNINGS: Contains the C compiler option to suppress
                       all warnings.

+  CC_OPT_TRAP_OVERFLOW: C compiler option to generate traps for
+                        signed integer overflow.
+An integer overflow
+                        in the compiled program will trigger the signal defined with OVERFLOW_SIGNAL.
+                        CC_OPT_TRAP_OVERFLOW is not defined, if the
+                        C compiler does not support such an option or if traps would not lead to a performance advantage.

   CC_FLAGS: Contains C compiler flags, which should be used when
             C programs are compiled.